Skyman12/SteamSaleServer/README.md

   * Move this entire folder to the www folder of the UwAMP
   * Set the php hosting setting in UwAMP to 8081
   * Start server
+  *

+The SteamGames.json file was used for testing.
+It contains the list of all the steam games with their appids.
+The current server pulls directly from the http api.